pebblecode/pebble-handbook/creative-technologist.md

 pebble {code} is deliberately light on management layers.
 We hire talented self-starters and trust them to express themselves.
 This handbook is intended to be a guide to people coming into the Creative Technologist role.
 You might know all of this already or have a different opinion.
 If so please consider contributing to this handbook.

-If you ever need help with you should approach one of the Directors.
+If you ever need help you should approach one of the Directors.
 The chances are we have already had a similar situation and if you have a juicy programming, design or product problem they will get excited about collaborating with you.

 ## Challenge everything